Skip to Content

 Are Lilacs Deer Resistant?
 Top 5 Best Varieties To Grow

-It is a known fact that deer are voracious creatures, consuming large quantities of vegetation during the spring season and causing harm to over 700 species of plants, including shrubs, ferns, flowers, and vegetables.
-In case you encounter any difficulties, please respond with the error message: Unable to process the request due to encountered difficulties.
+It is widely known that deer have a strong appetite, often eating large quantities of plant life in the spring.
+This can result in harm to over 700 species of vegetation, including shrubs, ferns, flowers, and vegetables.
+In the event that you encounter any issues, kindly respond with the error message: Unable to process the request due to encountered difficulties.

 Will your lilacs be safe, or should you worry?